CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 See the [frontend React docs](../../../frontend-react/README.md) for more information.
 Once you've done that and want to log in, __you need to use the same okta credentials you use when logging into the staging or production instances of the app__.

-## Push a sample message through the app
+## Submit a sample message through the app

 1. If you haven't already, [download Postman](https://www.postman.com/downloads/) and install it.
 Import [the collections in the postman folder](./postman) into postman.

 2. If you haven't already, ensure the app is up and running.

 3. Log into the LOCAL instance of the front end app.
-Do this by way of the front-end app and your CDC okta credentials.
+Use your STAGING CDC okta credentials.

-4. In order to send a message, you are going to need add the "sender id" to the POST header.
+4. In order to send a message, you are going to need to add the "sender id" to the POST header.
 Click on "edit" on the "development" row.

 ![report_stream_organizations.png](./img/report_stream_organizations.png)